 - A) A single Len = 0 subparameter, followed by a slash.
 This is used to describe a section with no data. - B) Len, and one or more of the L, R, and C subparameters.
 If the Len subparameter is given as zero, then the L/R/C subparameters represent lumped elements.
 If the Len subparameter is non-zero, then the L/R/C subparameters represent distributed elements. - C) Single Fork or Endfork subparameter.
 Normally, a package stub is described as several sections, with the Fork and Endfork subparameters surrounding a group of sections in the middle of the complete package stub description.
 However, it is legal for the Fork/Endfork subparameters to appear at the end of a section description.
-The package pin is connected to the last section of a package stub description not surrounded by a Fork/Endfork statements.
-See the examples below.
+The package pin is connected to the last section of a package stub description not surrounded by <a href="https://endfork.normalizer